NEWKNP/TPMAP/README.md

 **[Demo](http://203.185.67.245/tpmap/v2.1/)**

-*This source code for study only
+*This source code for study only.
-*Year 2559, 2560 is not available for license task
+*Year 2559, 2560 is not available for license task.

 full version of TPMAP and it is available now.